seopmin/qt_quick/README.md

 ### qt_quick
-The repositoriy for code reuse
+The repository for code reuse